PierreGode/ZaptecSlackNotifier/README.md

 cd ZaptecSlackNotifier
 ```
 4. Configuration
-Update node.js (or whatever you named the main script) with the required configurations:
+Update ZaptecSlackNotifier.js with the required configurations:

 Zaptec Credentials: These are your username and password for the Zaptec platform.
 ```